How hot is too hot to walk your dog

 Sometimes this means that dogs might be getting less exercise, so Dr Muncaster recommends increasing training activities at home.
 You could try some of these fun tennis ball games with no throwing.

-How to check if it’s too hot to walk your dog
+How hot is too hot to walk a dog?

-Our survey revealed that 60% of dog owners don't know that dogs' main sweat glands are located on their paw pads.
-This is one of the reasons why walking on hot pavement is unpleasant for dogs.
+Our survey revealed that 60% of dog owners don't know that dogs' main sweat glands are only located on their paw pads.
+This is one of the reasons why dogs find it difficult to cool down as the temperature rises.

-We also found that while owners in the UK know how to keep their dogs cool at home during heatwaves, this was more difficult when they’re out and about.
+We also found that while owners in the UK know how to keep their dogs cool at home during heatwaves, this was more difficult when they were out and about.
 Almost all owners (98%) said restaurants and shops should do more to help keep dogs cool in the heat.

 If you find yourself in a hot shop or restaurant and are worried about your dog, be on the lookout for heatstroke symptoms: